JuanPabloMonDi/Chatterjee-Time_series/README.md

 - If necessary, we may add a link to a Google Drive folder with some csv files or RData to give the option of avoid intensive computation parts.

 - In case you wanna cite this GitHub, please use the same citation of the paper.
-(You will find it here soon 😊)